jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Internet Age Needs a New Philosophy

 For Techvolution to be our new Internet Age philosophy, it must inspire everyone in the middle-class to see the big picture again.
-Left/Right are whiners who'd you never select to start a new civilization, and so really should not be in control of our current one.
-The big-picture today is realizing our future is being built by the people working at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.
+Left/Right pundits are whiners who'd you never select to start a new civilization, and so really should not be in control of our current one.
+Seeing the big-picture today means realizing our future is being built by the people at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.

 Everyone who wants to live in the Internet Age should be following these heroes' example.

 Therefore, regular people should fund, make, and use modern levers of power.
 Examples are home solar panels to power an urban farm.
-A car maintenance app to know which cars and mechanics are best.
-And openly available management performance reviews to help keep our companies honest.
+A car maintenance app to know which cars and mechanic shops are best.
+And an website with openly available management performance reviews to help keep our companies honest.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.